 - Put your consumer first, not your corporation.

-- Give them things and gently guide them.
+- Give users solutions and gently guide them to purchase from you.

 Customers open emails that they are curious about and that sound relevant.
 So, the first step is to learn about your customer’s expectations and the things that are most important to them.

 Email campaigns can positively improve sales by motivating and exciting your audience to invest in your brand/products.

 Subject lines should be eye-catching enough to entice users into reading the email.
 It’s the first thing your readers will notice.

 Discover the power of personalized video marketing and learn how to engage your audience like never before.